 MR. MEDVIN: Okay.
 Second by Ms. Fertig.
 All right.
 Comments?

-MS. FERTIG: Yeah, and I take -- to Dr.

-Lynch-Walsh's comments, the first part of this

-deals with more historic, but the second part of this deals with updating the current recommendation.
-And I noted a number of things in here on the average number of days between termination and removal from e-Builder.
+MS. FERTIG: Yeah, and I take -- to Dr. Lynch-Walsh's comments, the first part of this deals with more historic, but the second part of this deals with updating the current recommendation.
+And I noted a number of things in here on the average number of days between in here on the average number of days between termination and removal from e-Builder.
 I know some of these are things that just kind of happen.
 Whose responsibility is that?